Melinda Gough, Ph.D.

 Areas of Interest

-Melinda J. Gough is Associate Professor of English and Cultural Studies at McMaster University.
+Melinda Gough is Professor of English and Cultural Studies, cross-appointed to the Graduate Program in Gender Studies and Feminist Research, at McMaster University.
 Her research focuses on late sixteenth- and early seventeenth-century English and continental literature, with particular attention to early modern women as producers and consumers of courtly and popular culture.

 Special Journal Issues: